Written byRivers Wong

 Solution 1: Check if the hard drive is properly plugged in.

-Since the connection between your Mac and external hard drives relies on cables, loose connections often lead to external hard drives not being recognized.
-So make sure the connection is in good condition.
+Since the connection between your Mac and external hard drives relies on cables, loose connections could be the cause that your external hard drive is not recognized by your Mac computer.